oroinc/documentation/book/data_api.rst

 -  Be sure that application installed correctly;
 -  Generate API Token for user.
-To do that, go to ``Profile page`` of your user, the link ``My User`` is available in dropdown menu at top right or by direct link (http://localhost.com/user/profile/view) or for instance, if you want to generate ``API Key`` for any other user in the system - open ``Users grid`` (System->User Management->Users), find the user who need an API key and open its view page by clicking on grid row or ``View`` action from dots menu.
+To do that, go to ``Profile page`` of your user, the link ``My User`` is available in dropdown menu at top right or by direct link (e.g. http://localhost.com/user/profile/view) or for instance, if you want to generate ``API Key`` for any other user in the system - open ``Users grid`` (System->User Management->Users), find the user who need an API key and open its view page by clicking on grid row or ``View`` action from dots menu.
    At last, just click the ``Generate Key`` button, after that you'll see the generated key near the button and it will looks like ``f5c7cd6bf05654e6ce8e5c4c17fbe6535c6161d2``.